iazaran/php-mvc/README.md

 #### Features:
 **List of features related with structure**
 - **public**
 Contains the index.php file, to start application and configures auto-loading.
 Different server configurations added into this directory too.
-Finally, you can find the Sitemap generator that run after creation or updating a post.
+Finally, you can find the Sitemap generator that runs after creation or updating a post.
 - **public/assets**
 Assets can contain your media files like images, audios & videos.
 - **public/css** & **public/js**
 Contains the styles & scripts _(After changes on these files, you can use minifier script to update minified versions, just run `docker-compose exec php-mvc-app php minifier.php`)_
 - **public/feed**
-There is a RSS generator in here and run after creation or updating a post.
+There is a RSS generator in here and runs after creation or updating a post.
 - **src**
 Contains migrations for a DB and routes.
 - **src/App**